Slow Cooker Ham and Bean Soup

 A slow cooker with uncooked ham and bean soup.

 1. Remove ham bone and bay leaf.
 Chop ham from bone and return to slow cooker.
 Add additional leftover ham, if using, and cover until heated through, about 5 minutes.
-Season to taste with salt and pepper.
+Season to taste with salt and pepper and garnish with fresh parsley if desired.

 A slow cooker with ham and bean soup being ladled out of it.